ryanmwebb/azavea_code_sample/README.md

 # job_ml_code_sample
 Hi!
-I decided to upload an assignment I enjoyed from my first ML class.
-The assignment consisted of implementing various sklearn pipeline functions (pipeline.py) and using those in a downstream classification problem (classification_webb.ipynb).
+I decided to upload two assignments I enjoyed from my first ML class.
+The first assignment consisted of implementing various sklearn pipeline functions (pipeline.py) and using those in a downstream classification problem (classification_webb.ipynb), while the second is entirely contained in the trees_forest_ex.ipynb where we predicted internet quality geographically.
 This is a solo-authored assignment (no skeleton code, no collaboration)
   - The notebook file represents the actual homework and modeling
   - The pipeline file is a "by hand" implementation of some sklearn pipeline functions, most notably a variation of gridsearchCV.